sto3014/ZattooPlugin/README.md

     * Choose a `Source` country
     * Press `Apply Update` button

-By applying the update, for every subscribed channel a configuration is added in the editor below.
+By applying the update, for every source country channel a configuration is added in the editor below.
 On the left side of the equation sign you see the country and the name of the TV-Browser channel (Example: de,arte).
 Please do not change it.
 On the right side you see the name of the Zattoo channel.
 The channel for which the Zattoo menu does not appear will be listed, but the right side is empty.
 To get the name for